-DABC is seeking a Community Advocate to join our Advocacy Access Team.
-The Advocate will be responsible for individual and community advocacy relating to provincial disability benefits.
+DABC is seeking a part-time Community Advocate to join our Advocacy Access Team.
+The Advocate will be responsible for individual and community advocacy relating to federal Canada Pension Plan Disability benefits.

-- Assist people with disabilities with applications and appeals relating to provincial disability (Persons with Disabilities and Persons with Persistent and Multiple Barriers)
+- Assist people with disabilities with applications and appeals relating to Canada Pension Plan Disability (CPP-D) benefits

-- Conduct workshops/webinars about provincial disability benefits for community organizations, people with disabilities, healthcare professionals, and other interested individuals and groups
+- Conduct workshops/webinars about CPP-D disability benefits for community organizations, people with disabilities, healthcare professionals, and other interested individuals and groups

-- Be a provincial resource for community advocates and individuals on policy and legislation governing PWD/PPMB
+- Be a provincial resource for community advocates and individuals on policy and legislation governing CPP-D

-This position is for 4 days per week at 8 hours a day (including 1 hour as a paid lunch break).
+- This position is part-time for 3 days per week at 8 hours a day (including 1 hour as a paid lunch break).

 The successful applicant must: